-The information contained in this draft manual represents the definition of the Advanced Library Format (ALF) as proposed by OVI (PS-TSC) as of March 1999.
-Open Verilog International makes no warranties whatsoever with respect to the completeness, accuracy, or applicability of the information in this draft manual to a user's requirements.
-This format contains expandable definitions and is subject to change.
-It is suitable for learning how to create Cell models that contain power, timing, functional and physical information for synthesis, analysis and test, and as a vehicle for providing feedback to the standards committee.
-ALF should not be used for production design and development.
+The information contained in this manual represents the definition of the Advanced Library Format (ALF) as reviewed and released by OVI (PS-TSC) in April 1999.

-Open Verilog International reserves the right to make changes to the ALF language and this manual at any time without notice.
+Open Verilog International reserves the right to make changes to the ALF language and this manual in subsequent revisions and makes no warranties whatsoever with respect to the completeness, accuracy, or applicability of the information in this manual, when used for production design and/or development.